SebastianoFazzino/banking-app/README.md

    Open your web browser and navigate to [http://localhost:4200](http://localhost:4200) to access the frontend application.

+## Required Tools
+Ensure you have the following tools installed on your machine:

+- Git
+- Java Development Kit (JDK) 17
+- Maven
+- Node.js and npm
+- Angular CLI

 ### Development Setup 2: Docker and Docker Compose

 1. **Clone the Repository**: